Kalan8/backend-demo/README.md

 ## Backend Internal Features

-* Create, read, update, and delete users via REST endpoints.
+* Create, read, update, and delete players via REST endpoints.
 * In-memory H2 database for fast development and testing but works also with My SQL database.
 Dependency commented in pom.xml and configurations commented in application.properties
 * JUnit and Mockito tests for Service and Controller layers.
 HTTP responses are also tested.